pingcap/tidb-operator/deploy/gcp/README.md

 }
 ```

-> *Note*: Incrementing the node count will create a node per GCP availability zone.
+> *Note*: Incrementing the node count creates a node per GCP availability zone.

 ## Customize

-You can change default values in the `variables.tf` file (such as the cluster name and image versions) as needed.
+You can change default values in `variables.tf` (such as the cluster name and the TiDB version) as needed.

 ### Customize GCP resources

 GCP allows attaching a local SSD to any instance type that is `n1-standard-1` or greater.
 This allows for good customizability.

-### Customize TiDB Parameters
+### Customize TiDB parameters

 Currently, there are not too many parameters exposed to be customized.
 However, you can modify `templates/tidb-cluster-values.yaml.tpl` before deploying.
-If you modify it after the cluster is created and then run `terraform apply`, it will not take effect unless the pod(s) is manually deleted.
+If you modify it after the cluster is created and then run `terraform apply`, it can not take effect unless the pod(s) is manually deleted.

 ### Customize node pools

 The cluster is created as a regional, as opposed to a zonal cluster.
-This means that GKE will replicate node pools to each availability zone.
+This means that GKE replicates node pools to each availability zone.
 This is desired to maintain high availability, however for the monitoring services, like Grafana, this is potentially unnecessary.
 It is possible to manually remove nodes if desired via `gcloud`.

 > *NOTE*: GKE node pools are managed instance groups, so a node deleted by `gcloud compute instances delete` will be automatically recreated and added back to the cluster.

-Suppose we wish to delete a node from the monitor pool, we can do:
+Suppose you need to delete a node from the monitor pool, and you can do:

 ```bash
 $ gcloud compute instance-groups managed list | grep monitor